-In December 2015, Kathleen attended a weight loss seminar and met with a specialist in bariatric surgery and was very impressed.
+In December 2015, Kathleen attended a weight loss seminar, where she met with bariatric surgeon Joao Lopes, MD and was very impressed.

 Kathleen said “The pre-op seminar was very interesting.
 I met with a nutritionist, as well as a psychologist.
 Everyone stressed that this was an important step and I needed to be certain that I wanted the surgery.”
 She thought the entire team was very supportive.

-She knew when planning the surgery that she wanted to do this for herself and for her children.
+She knew when planning for the surgery at Overlook Medical Center that she wanted to do this for herself and for her children.

 “The hospital and bariatric surgery program was great,” Kathleen says.
 “They gave me all the support and guidance I needed.”

 Now, Kathleen's life is back on track and after losing 120 pounds, her sleep apnea is gone and her blood sugar is well within normal limits.
 What's more, bicyling as a family has become a favorite pastime of hers and her children, who say she's like a “new mom.”

 Kathleen's only regret is that she didn’t have bariatric surgery sooner, since it’s changed her life in so many ways.

 "I lost the weight … and gained everything," she says.